Click here to return to our Best Restaurants Menu

 Divino — (Caledonia St. and New Town) Often referred to by its full name, Osteria Divino, what’s romantic here is an intimate setting with outstanding music five nights a week.
 Their Italian dishes are also tasty.

 Farley Bar — (Fort Baker) Converted from the old Officers’ facilities at Fort Baker, the setting, drinks and food (from its sibling Murray Circle restaurant next door) will take you back in time and make this one of the most romantic Sausalito restaurants… even with limited bar seating.
 There are nights when it may get too noisy to talk easily if there’s a group event at Cavallo Point, but it’s a unique setting where they succeeded in keeping the feeling of gravitas.
-It’s too small to feel like the Raffles Hotel “Long Bar” in Singapore (which I found disappointing once we got past the gorgeous exterior of the building), the Ritz Hotel Bar in Paris (where the host would have been more comfortable if I had been wearing an Armani suit) or Harry’s Bar in Venice (which was wonderful, as expected), but still a fun romantic spot.
+It’s too small to feel like the Raffles Hotel “Long Bar” in Singapore (which I found disappointing once we got past the gorgeous exterior of the building), the Ritz Hotel Bar in Paris (where the host would have been more comfortable if I had been wearing an Armani suit instead of jeans, a tie and a sportcoat) or Harry’s Bar in Venice (which was wonderful, as expected), but still a fun romantic spot.

 Pelican Inn — (Muir Beach) Located to the west near the coast of the Pacific Ocean in Muir Beach (which shares Sausalito’s Zip Code, so we include it here), this English pub style restaurant and small hotel is both a romantic stop for lunch or dinner and a gathering spot for its West Marin community.
 The drive “over the hill” takes less than half an hour, with spectacular scenery (and twisty roads) along the way.

-Poggio Trattoria — (Downtown and Ferry Pier) One of two places in town that spent over a million dollars on their interior (the other is Barrel House), plus in nice weather you can sit at a sidewalk table and pretend you’re in Europe and the food and service will do nothing to disturb that fantasy.
-Constantly changing fresh, seasonal, locally sourced menu, gracious service and secluded romantic booths.
+Poggio Trattoria — (Downtown and Ferry Pier) One of two places in town that spent over a million dollars on their interior (the other is Barrel House), plus in nice weather you can sit at a sidewalk table (near a heater on cooler days) and pretend you’re in Europe and the food and service will do nothing to disturb that fantasy.
+Constantly changing fresh, seasonal, locally sourced menu, gracious service and secluded booths make this a top romantic Sausalito spot.

 Sausalito Bakery and Cafe — (Bridgeway Promenade) Whether it’s a light breakfast on a crisp Sausalito morning or an afternoon snack while you’re walking hand in hand down the Bridgeway Promenade, there are a couple of romantic booths here that are great spots to sit and talk.

-Sausalito Gourmet Deli — (Caledonia St. and New Town) If Venice Gourmet Deli is romantic because of their front tables, Sausalito Gourmet Deli is romantic because of their back patio.
+Sausalito Gourmet Deli — (Caledonia St. and New Town) If Venice Gourmet Deli is a romantic Sausalito spot because of their front tables, Sausalito Gourmet Deli is romantic because of their back patio.
 It’s quiet and secluded and they have a wide variety of wines to go with your food.

 Saylor’s — (Spring Valley and Marinship South) Sushi Ran, Barrel House, Poggio and their neighbors are the public face of Sausalito dining, but Saylor’s is a local hangout that also has private booths and a nice back patio.
-If you both happen to like tequila, the chef and bartenders here have deep knowledge and a wide shelf to draw from.
+If you both happen to like tequila, the owner (Chef Sean Saylor) and bartenders here have deep knowledge and a wide shelf to draw from.

-Scoma’s — (Bridgeway Promenade) It would be hard to leave Scoma’s off this list after one of our contributing editors had his engagement dinner there the night that he proposed to his wife!
+Scoma’s — (Bridgeway Promenade) It would be hard to leave Scoma’s off this list of romantic Sausalito restaurants after one of our contributing editors had his engagement dinner there the night that he proposed to his wife!
 You may have to wait a while, but it’s worth the wait for one of the window tables in the outer room with its great views of the Bay.

 The Spinnaker — (Downtown and Ferry Pier) If sweeping views equate to romance in your mind, the 270-degree wide-open views in this traditional restaurant’s dining room are a slam dunk.
-Especially during the winter, if it’s a clear day arrive a half hour before sunset, when the “magic time” sunlight illuminates the skyline of San Francisco and the Bay, and by the time you’re looking at the dessert menu the light show of The City will be gleaming in its full glory.
-That adjective “traditional” to describe this restaurant makes it less interesting to those seeking something edgier or new, but some locals would argue that I should instead describe The Spinnaker as “classic.”
+Especially during the winter, if it’s a clear day arrive a half hour before sunset, when the “magic time” sunlight illuminates the skyline of San Francisco and the Bay, and by the time you’re looking at the dessert menu the nighttime light show of The City will be gleaming in its full glory.
+That adjective “traditional” to describe this restaurant makes it less interesting to those seeking something edgier or new, but some locals would argue that I should instead describe The Spinnaker as “classic,” because it’s been a romantic Sausalito spot for generations.

-The Trident — (Bridgeway Promenade) On a warm day or summer night, a table perched over San Francisco Bay on their back deck has been a popular spot for rock stars and for everyday people for decades.
+The Trident — (Bridgeway Promenade) On a warm day or summer night, a table perched over San Francisco Bay on their back deck has been a popular romantic Sausalito dining spot for rock stars (Janice Joplin, Mick Jagger) and for everyday people for decades.
+They have done an extensive remodel, but thankfully they left the famous 1960’s artwork and woodwork intact.